Schmiggolas/VideoMinify/README.md

 ### Options

 #### `suffix`
 - the suffix the new file is created with.
+(Input file "awesome_clip.mkv" creates output file "awesome_clip_minified.mp4" etc.)
 - Default = `_minified`

 #### `use_multithreading`